FUEL ECONOMY YEARLY COSTS, PLUS MPG RATINGS ON MANY POPULAR MODELS

 An unofficial Subaru research site by Joe Spitz

 Diesel? when will Subaru have one.
-It's available in Europe now (early 2008)
+It's available in Europe starting inn early 2008.

 Subaru Sales in Seattle, Wa, Contact